 2. Cornell Method

 The Cornell Method is all about distilling notes into easy-to-review chunks!
-Students must divide their note page into three sections (cues, notes, summary area); encouraging a systematic process of bullet pointing, review, and summary creation.
+Encourage your class to divide their note page into three sections (cues, notes, summary area); as they create a systematic process of bullet pointing, review, and summary creation.

 Learn More: Flexcil